dnotes/quickpickle/README.md

   })
   ```

+  Aside from the fact that a passed variable is much easier to think about for a compiler
-  "this" led to some sub-optimal usage, including:
+  than custom bindings, `this` led to some sub-optimal usage in modern Javascript, including:

-  - Arrow functions couldn't be used, because "this" doesn't work with them.
+  - Arrow functions couldn't be used in step definitions, or `this` wouldn't work.
   - When using a custom world, you would have to add `(this:CustomWorldType, ...params)`
     in typescript files or else you wouldn't get the right types.

+  Passing a variable is cleaner, easier, clearer, and provides better support for modern JS.

 - **The default "world" variable contains different information about the current step.**